Staunton, Virginia: The Civil War and immediately prior

 In August 1855, President Franklin Pierce visited Staunton.
 He gave a speech at the Virginia Hotel, in which he stated that his "feelings revolted from the idea of a dissolution of the union."
 He said that "[i]t would be the Iliad of innumerable woes, from the contemplation of which he shrank."

 Located along the Valley Pike, Staunton developed as a trade, transportation and industrial center, particularly after the Virginia Central Railroad arrived in 1854.
 Factories made carriages, wagons, boots and shoes, clothing and blankets.
 In 1860, the Staunton Military Academy was founded.
 By 1860, Staunton had at least one pro-Union, pro-slavery (the Staunton Spectator) and at least one pro-secession, pro-slavery newspaper (the Staunton Vindicator).
 The Spectator ran editorials before the war urging its citizens to vote for union, while the Vindicator ran, e.g., stories reporting on "unruly" slaves mutilating themselves to escape being sold.

 On May 23, 1861, shortly after the firing on Fort Sumter began the American Civil War, Virginians voted on whether to ratify articles of secession from the Union and join the Confederate States.
 The articles were overwhelmingly approved throughout the Commonwealth, even in the majority of the counties that would later become West Virginia.
-The vote in Staunton was 3300 in favor of secession, with only 6 opposed.
+The vote in Staunton was 3,300 in favor of secession, with only 6 opposed.
 During the war, the town became an important Shenandoah Valley manufacturing center, a staging area, and a supply depot for the Confederacy.

 On June 6, 1864, Union Major General David Hunter arrived with 10,000 troops to cut supply, communication and railway lines useful to the Confederacy.
 The next day, they destroyed the railroad station, warehouses, houses, factories and mills.
 Union soldiers looted the stores and warehouses and confiscated supplies.

-Post-bellum Staunton
+Postbellum Staunton

 On July 10, 1902, Staunton became an independent city.
 In 1908, Staunton adopted the city manager form of government.
 Charles E. Ashburner was hired by Staunton as the nation's first city manager.

+On January 26, 1926, Staunton adopted Lady Rebecca Staunton's coat of arms for use as the city's official coat of arms and its flag.